Bengal1/MIPS-32-bits-Micro-Processor/README.md

 Simple MIPS 32-bits Micro-Processor

 ## MIPS Processor
 MIPS (Microprocessor without Interlocked Pipelined Stages) is a family of reduced instruction set computer (RISC) instruction set architectures (ISA) developed by MIPS Computer Systems, now MIPS Technologies.
+In this repository I have implement a reduced version of MIPS 32-bit processor, and may references to MIPS will be for 32'bit technology.

 ## MIPS Instruction Set Architecture (ISA)
 Instruction Set Architecture (ISA) is the set of instructions that a computer processor can understand and execute.
 These instructions define the operations that the processor can perform, such as arithmetic, logical operations, data movement, etc.